Fresh and Frozen Packaged Food Products Policy

 Enforcement Actions and Appeals

-If you'd like to appeal an enforcement action, visit the Appeals section of our Seller Enforcement Policy for guidance on how to proceed.
+For more information on enforcement actions, refer to our Seller Enforcement Policy.
+If you'd like to appeal an enforcement action, visit the Appeals section for guidance.

 Best Shipping Practices